 Once you understand what we’ve discussed, it’s easy to understand what an LC/MS/MS instrument is: LC/MS/MS is a combination of HPLC and MS/MS.

 Analytical instruments are useless when multiple compounds are mixed together.
-The compounds are then separated by HPLC.
+Therefore, the compounds are separated by HPLC.

-The compounds are then measured with the first MS at the HPLC exit.
+The compounds are then measured by the first MS at the exit of the HPLC.
 Mass spectrometry is used to determine the molecular weight of the compound.
-We then cleave the bonds between the molecules in the collision cell and look at the fragment ions with a second MS.
+The bonds of the molecule are then cleaved and the fragment ions are observed by the second MS.

 Proteins Can Be Identified After Isolating to Peptides

-On the other hand, there are further things to consider, especially in the study of biochemistry.
+On the other hand, there is more to consider, especially in the study of biochemistry.
 This is because these scientific experiments frequently involve the use of proteins.

-If you run a protein through HPLC without treating it in any way, you won’t be able to measure it.
+If you run a protein through HPLC without treating it, you won’t be able to measure it.
 Proteins are macromolecules that can clog the column.

-In LC/MC/MS, proteins are broken down into small pieces.
+Therefore, in LC/MC/MS using proteins, the proteins are broken down into small pieces in advance.
 Proteases are known to be enzymes that break down proteins.
-Proteases usually utilize trypsin.
-By adding trypsin, it cleaves the proteins of the macromolecules.
+Usually, trypsin is used as a protease.
+By adding trypsin, high molecular weight proteins are cleaved.

-When the protein is cleaved, it becomes a peptide.
-Peptides are made up of several amino acids that are linked together.
-Peptides can be passed through an HPLC column.
-The resulting peptides are then analyzed by LC/MC/MS.
+When the protein is cleaved, it becomes peptides.
+Peptides are made up of a series of amino acids.
+Peptides are able to pass through HPLC columns.
+Therefore, we analyze peptides by LC/MC/MS.

-By analyzing the peptides cleaved by the protease (trypsin) by LC/MC/MS, we can obtain a number of MS/MS data.
-We can then analyze the MS/MS data to see what peptides were detected.
+Peptides cleaved by proteases (trypsin) can be analyzed by LC/MC/MS to obtain a number of MS/MS data.
+Then, analyze the MS/MS data to see what peptides were detected.

-Different proteins have different locations where they are cleaved by proteases.
-In other words, the peptides produced are different.
-So by comparing the observed data with the known data (protein database), we can identify which proteins are present.
+Different proteins have different cleavage points by proteases.
+In other words, there are different peptides produced.
+By comparing the observed data with the known data (protein database), we can identify which protein is present.

-It doesn’t matter how many proteins are in the mix; HPLC will separate each peptide from the other, and then MS/MS will identify the proteins that are present.
+It doesn’t matter how many proteins are mixed together; each peptide can be separated by HPLC, and then analyzed by MS/MS to identify the present proteins.

-However, it is not possible to identify all the proteins in the solution.
-It is also not possible to study minor components that are not present in the database.
-While the advantages of LC/MC/MS are great, it is important to understand that LC/MC/MS has these disadvantages
+However, not all proteins in the solution can be identified.
+It is also not possible to examine minor compounds that are not present in the database.
+Although the advantages of LC/MC/MS are great, it is important to understand that it has these disadvantages.

-The study of proteins for structural analysis is called proteomics (proteomic analysis).
-In proteomics (proteomic analysis), the use of LC/MC/MS is indispensable.
+The study of protein structure is called proteomics (proteomic analysis).
+The use of LC/MC/MS is indispensable for proteomics (proteomic analysis).

-In scientific experiments, we may do chromatography or mass spectrometry.
-However, it takes a lot of time to perform each method one by one.
-It would be more efficient if we could obtain multiple data from a single experiment.
+In scientific experiments, we often do chromatography and mass spectrometry.
+However, it takes a lot of time to perform each technique one by one.
+It would be more efficient if multiple data could be obtained by a single experiment.

-LC/MS is a combination of HPLC and MS. Not only that, but LC/MS/MS is also being used to observe fragment ions.
-LC/MS/MS is much more sophisticated than LC/MS.
+Therefore, LC/MS is a combination of HPLC and MS. In addition, LC/MS/MS is also used to observe fragment ions.
+Compared to LC/MS, LC/MS/MS is more sophisticated.

-In many cases, multiple substances are mixed together and cannot be chemically analyzed as-is.
-HPLC is used to separate compounds, and MS/MS is used to confirm the details of the compounds.
+In many cases, multiple substances are mixed together and cannot be chemically analyzed as they are.
+Therefore, HPLC is used to separate the compounds, and MS/MS is used to check the details of the contained compounds.

-These methods enable us to detect unknown compounds.
-As proteomics, we can also be used to identify proteins.
-LC/MS and LC/MS/MS are frequently used in any field.
+These methods can be used to detect unknown compounds.
+Proteomics can also be used to identify proteins.
+The most frequently used analytical instruments are LC/MS and LC/MS/MS.